Jtoosh/chess/notes.md

 The JVM is also a Hotspot VM, meaning it can dynamically recompile at runtime, while other compilers can't do that.

+### Lecture: Java Fundamentals cont. and Classes and Objects

+The reason that using a `PieceMovesCalc` interface, with a set of implementing classes, works slightly better has to do with serializing and deserializing the ChessPiece objects. (**serializing** and **deserializing** is the process of converting an Object into a storage type, like JSON, and then converting it back into an Object).
+Because ChessPiece is what will be serialized and stored, the move calculation logic doesn't necessarily need to be stored.
+So, if it doesn't need to be stored it is better to leave it out, so that serialization and deserialization is a bit simpler.
+So, making an interface that `ChessPiece.pieceMoves()` will call, and then having the implementing classes have the logic for the moves, this will leave the move logic out of the serialization process.

+- Not all classes have main methods, and in fact most don't, as they are meant to specifically only be accessed from other classes.
+- Primitive data types, refer to [Ch 1 Reading](./notes.md#key-things-to-understand)
+- For a lot of the other content in lecture today, reference [Java Basics Section](./notes.md#java-basics)

 ## Project Notes